SwayaanTechnologies/reactjs/README.md

 ```

-* 3. **Styling using CSS module** : CSS modules are a way to locally scope the content of your CSS file.
+* `Styling using CSS module :` CSS modules are a way to locally scope the content of your CSS file.
 We can create a CSS module file by naming our CSS file as App.modules.css and then it can be imported inside App.js file using the special syntax mentioned below.

-**Syntax:**
+`Syntax:`

 ```
 import styles from './App.module.css';